-This was the second time I had the chance to present the Theory of Design Naturally as a short course in Konstfack University of Arts, Crafts and Design.
-It was February 2014.
-There were almost 14 first-year students of industrial design, participating in this two weeks intensive course.
+In February 2014, I had the wonderful opportunity to conduct the Theory of Design Naturally short course for the second time at the esteemed Konstfack University of Arts, Crafts, and Design.
+The course was attended by 14 enthusiastic first-year students of industrial design, and it spanned over two intensive weeks.